gbmhunter/blog/content/programming/algorithms-and-data-structures/algorithm-time-complexity/index.md

 ### Linear Time

-{{< img src="graph-linear-time-complexity" width="700px" caption="The growth of linear time complexity compared with other common complexity classes." >}}
+{{< img src="graph-linear-time-complexity.png" width="700px" caption="The growth of linear time complexity compared with other common complexity classes." >}}

 Linear time is when an algorithm grows at a rate proportional to the number of elements, `\(n\)`.
 A simple for loop has `\(\mathcal{O}(n)\)` complexity: